-The project footprint is substantially located in Washington State shorelands and the City's Shoreline District, regulated by the State Shoreline Management Act (SMA, RCW 90.58) and the City's Shoreline Master Program (SMP, SMC Title 23.60).
-The SMA strongly encourages the use of the shoreline for increased public access to publicly owned areas of the shoreline and for increased recreational opportunities for the public.
-The Act requires that permitted uses in the shoreline be designed in a manner to minimize any interference with the public's use of the water.
+The project footprint is substantially located in Washington's shorelands and the City's Shoreline District, regulated by the State Shoreline Management Act (SMA, Revised Code of Washington [RCW] 90.58) and the City's Shoreline Master Program (SMP) (SMC Title 23.60A).
+The SMA encourages the use of the shoreline for increased public access to publicly owned areas of the shoreline and for increased recreational opportunities for the public.
+The SMA requires that permitted uses in the shoreline be designed and conducted in a manner to minimize any interference with the public's use of the water.

 Similarly, the SMP encourages development of the shoreline to provide for maximum public use and enjoyment of the shorelines and to preserve, enhance, and increase access to the water.
-The SMA also specifically provides that, where permitted, new streets in the shoreline be designed to improve public visual and physical access to the shoreline and provide means for the public to overcome the physical barrier created by the new streets, among other things.
-Thus, locating the new Alaskan Way on the east (inland) side of the existing right of way and the pedestrian and bicycle facilities, as well as open space on the west side (shoreline side of the right-of-way), is the only available configuration for the main corridor and Promenade that complies with the SMA and SMP.
+The SMP also specifically provides that, where permitted, new streets in the shoreline be located as far from the ordinary high water mark as reasonable.
+Where allowed, any new or relocated street must be located and designed to improve public visual and physical access to the shoreline and provide means for the public to overcome the physical barrier created by the new streets.

+Thus, locating the new Alaskan Way on the east (inland) side of the existing right of way and the primary pedestrian and bicycle facilities, as well as providing open space on the west side (shoreline side of the right of way), is the configuration for the Main Corridor and Promenade that best complies with the SMA and SMP.